ddfabbro/DNN-Pruning/README.md

 # DNN-Pruning

 Pruing is one of the hot topics on reduction of computing resources requiered by ML-based applications.
 The literature is now plentyful on different criteria that can be used to select what weights to prune.
-In their papaer [Pruning Filter for Efficient ConvNets](https://arxiv.org/abs/1608.08710), Li Hao and his co-authors intoduce a simple approach for pruning CNNs without needing to evaluate forward path on a dataset.
+In their paper [Pruning Filter for Efficient ConvNets](https://arxiv.org/abs/1608.08710), Li Hao and his co-authors introduce a simple approach for pruning CNNs without needing to evaluate forward path on a dataset.
 A nice and read-friendly blog on the subject of pruning can be found in this [blog](https://jacobgil.github.io/deeplearning/pruning-deep-learning).

 ## Dependencies